 - Run your finger over the edges of the stenciled text and images to be sure everything is well sealed.

-- I use a foam brush and dab off quite a bit of the paint.
+- I use a stencil brush or makeup wedge and dab off quite a bit of the paint.
 Less is better.

 - Fill in the stencil areas with a short up and down motion.
 Use light coats and come back and fill in with additional coats.

 - Some people peel while the paint is still wet.
-I usually peel the stencil when the paint is almost dry and has turned from shiny to more matte looking.
+I usually peel the stencil when the paint is starting to dry and has turned from shiny to more matte-looking.

 To add to the nautical look I added some rope.
 This is the Fab Lab Jute Rope from Joann.
 I left a knot at the top, wrapped the rope twice around the sign using hot glue to secure it.